UIUC-ChenLab/scalehls/README.md

 ## Setting this up

 ### Prerequisites
+- python3
 - cmake
 - ninja
-- clang and lld (recommended)
+- clang and lld

+Optionally, the following packages are required for the Python binding.
 - pybind11
-- python3 with numpy
+- numpy

 ### Clone ScaleHLS
 ```sh